skytap/Powershell_Module_for_Skytap/README.md

 # Powershell_Module
-A powershell module to simplify API usage
+A powershell module to simplify Skytap API usage

 Installation - copy these files to powershell module directory: